 Ghost Text Suggestions

-Ghost text suggestions display inline, dimmed text ahead of the cursor as you type, showing what Æsh predicts you want to enter.
-Unlike tab completion, which requires pressing Tab, ghost text appears automatically and can be accepted by pressing the right arrow key.
+Ghost text suggestions display inline, dimmed text ahead of the cursor as you type, showing what Aesh predicts you want to enter.
+Unlike tab completion, which requires pressing Tab, ghost text appears automatically and can be accepted with keyboard shortcuts.

 How It Works